 Do you know how long it takes for the space shuttle to reach orbit?
 Apparently it takes just eight minutes, the same amount of time it will take borrowers to get a full mortgage approval online via the new “Rocket Mortgage” from Quicken Loans.

 At least, this is the powerful claim the company is touting via a new online mortgage approval engine that promises to shakeup the age-old home loan process.
+It created quite a stir during their Super Bowl ad as well.

 The company launched (no pun intended, honest!) the “end-to-end online product” in late 2015 in what appeared to be a direct response to the many online mortgage startups now in existence.